LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 ### AskMaven from Conversation Builder

-Ask Maven APIs can be used in a Conversation Builder bot using Integrations.
+AskMaven APIs can be used in a Conversation Builder bot using Integrations.
 For more information on how to use Conversation Builder please refer to documentation.

 1. **Add API Integration to Conversation Builder**